sachinshrmaa/sachinshrmaa/README.md

-Hello 👋 my name is Sachin and I’m currently working as an [Intern at KloudOne](https://authnull.com/), where I focus on works related to frontend development.
-I’m also pursuing my Bachelor's degree in Computer Engineering from [SIST (Sikkim Institute of Science and Technology)](https://sist.edu.in/).
+Hello 👋 my name is Sachin and I’m currently working as an [Associate Software Engineer at Authnull](https://authnull.com/), where I focus on works related to frontend development.
+I’ve completed my Bachelor's degree in Computer Engineering from [SIST (Sikkim Institute of Science and Technology)](https://sist.edu.in/).

 Previously, I have also completed my Diploma in Computer Engineering with a distinction grade.
 Apart from studies and work, I actively build and contribute to open-source projects on GitHub.